r-spatialecology/shar/paper.md

 However, even though many ecological studies on species-habitat associations using discrete environmental data can be found in the literature [@John2007; @Garzon-Lopez2014; @Guo2016; @Yang2016; @Du2017; @Furniss2017], `spatstat` cannot be used to reveal such associations without larger programming efforts by the users.
 The `inlabru` package provides an approach to  analyze the importance of abiotic processes, mostly for continuous environmental data, using Bayesian spatial modelling [@Bachl2019].
 The `fgeo` package [@Lepore2019] allows to visualize and analyze forest diversity, including species-habitat associations.
-But, the `fgeo` was designed to specifally handle ForestGEO data (<https://forestgeo.si.edu>) and furthermore includes only a small subset of methods available to analyze species-habitat associations.
+But, the `fgeo` was designed to specifally handle ForestGEO data (<https://forestgeo.si.edu>) and furthermore includes only a subset of methods available to analyze species-habitat associations.

 Thus, the `shar` package was developed to provide a comprehensive tool set to analyze species-habitat associations of spatial point patterns.
 All methods in the `shar` package are designed for discrete environmental data and have the advantage of very few assumptions about the data characteristics.